Old Mill High School

-Old Mill High School is a public high school in Millersville, Maryland, serving students in grades 9 through 12.
+Old Mill High School is a public high school in Millersville, Maryland, United States, serving students in grades 9 through 12.
 It was occupied in 1975 and is administered by Anne Arundel County Public Schools (AACPS).
 The school was built to alleviate overcrowding at Arundel and Severna Park High Schools.
-The school was built with no walls or ceilings in some classrooms, but later had walls installed.
+It was built with no walls or ceilings in some classrooms, but later had walls installed.
+Old Mill High School is located in a suburb of Baltimore.

 Along with Annapolis High School and Meade Senior High School, Old Mill Senior High is one of the three IB World Schools in AACPS.

-The school mascot is, "The Patriot".
-In 2024 the school spilt with half of its population going to Severn Run High School.
+The school mascot is the Patriot.

+In 2024, the school split, with half of its population going to Severn Run High School.

-The school building also houses Old Mill Middle School North which is part of the Severn Run Cluster.
+The school building also houses Old Mill Middle School North, which is part of the Severn Run Cluster.

 Students

+The Old Mill feeder area includes the southern half of Glen Burnie, and its cluster school is Old Mill Middle South.